gmofishsauce/v6502demo/README.md

 mkmd -r -o wiki/rdf html_file.ext
 ```

-I used `find` to locate all the HTML documents in the base wiki and a one-line shell loop
+I wrote `tools/dl_auth.sh` to download all authorship information.
+This script runs `mkmd -r`
-to run `mkmd` once per file.
-I found 174 HTML files, many of which have file extensions like
+for each file.
+Note that many of the HTML files have file extensions `.png` or `.jpg` and
-`.jpg` or `.png`.
-From this list I was able to download 161 RDF files.
+that some of these have authorship information.

 I build `mkmd` in the `./tools` directory like this: `go build -o mkmd`.
-The actual WM URL of
+The actual URL of
-each of these `.rdf` files is peculiar; the Go code knows the rule for constructing it.
+each of these `.rdf` files within the Wayback Machine is peculiar; the Go code knows the rule
+for constructing it.

 ### Rename all the files